 How to get off grid: I am taking a look at my place and I am going to take, in my opinion, the logical steps to get off grid.
-I have a 2 story house; my level is the upstairs and it is around 1000 square feet with 2 bedrooms, a bathroom, and a laundry room/pantry.
+I have a 2-story house; my level is upstairs and it is around 1000 square feet with 2 bedrooms, a bathroom, and a laundry room/pantry.

 To start, I already have a deep, clean well with water that has a wonderful taste.
-I also have a septic system that has been trouble free for the 2 1/2 years I have been here.
-So as you know this is a great start to going off grid and these are a couple reasons I chose this property in the first place.
+I also have a septic system that has been trouble-free for the 2 1/2 years I have been here.
+So as you know this is a great start to going off grid and these are a couple of reasons I chose this property in the first place.

-The first thing I need to do is reduce the amount of electric power my house requires, The reason I want to do that is that solar power is great, but the up front costs are very high.
-So If I can make some deep cuts in the amount of electric power my home requires I can save a big chunk of cash, by not having to purchase such a big solar system.
+The first thing I need to do is reduce the amount of electric power my house requires.
+The reason I want to do that is that solar power is great, but the upfront costs are very high.
+So If I can make some deep cuts in the amount of electric power my home requires I can save a big chunk of cash by not having to purchase such a big solar system.
 So I have decided to start with the heating of my home in the colder months.

 They are very efficient in that they make use of almost all the fuel that we put into them.
-They are also cleaner to use than wood burning stoves, the pellets are neat and tidy and come in bags.
+They are also cleaner to use than wood burning stoves; the pellets are neat and tidy and come in bags.

 Wood is heavy and pretty dirty, it can also attract spiders and mice.
-So to me the pellet stoves were really looking pretty good, until I started seeing how complicated they were.
+So to me, the pellet stoves were really looking pretty good, until I started seeing how complicated they were.
 That is what makes them so efficient and convenient, the complicated nature of this heater.

-So for me it looks like the choice will be a good old fashioned wood burning stove.
+So for me, it looks like the choice will be a good old-fashioned wood-burning stove.
 Wood is a little heavy and a little messy, but it is available just about everywhere and at a reasonable cost.
 I can also take a truck and cut my own wood if there is none available for sale or I can not afford to buy the wood I need.

 Looks like when all is said and done it could cost more to install the stove than to purchase the unit.
 The pipes must go through the ceiling and out the roof, so some mess is unavoidable.
-I am going to have to dig in and roll up my sleeves, but in the end a warm living area, heated in a sustainable and renewable way will be a huge comfort.
-It will also be a giant step towards going off grid.
+I am going to have to dig in and roll up my sleeves, but in the end, a warm living area, heated in a sustainable and renewable way will be a huge comfort.
+It will also be a giant step toward going off grid.

 Once the heating of my home is accomplished without electric power, my goal of running my home without the use of the power grid will be much closer to reality.